FENECON Home 6, 10 & 15 assembly and operating instructions

 If several meters are to be installed, they can be connected in series for communication purposes.
 For this purpose, the first meter can be bridged to the second, etc. The Modbus address must be set in ascending order. |

-Once the components have been installed, all you still require is the app. |
+Once the components have been installed, the app still needs to be installed.

-10.6.
+12.6.
 Activation of the app in the FEMS App Center

 After installing the hardware FEMS extension, it still needs to be activated in the App Center.
 To do this, proceed as follows: